CaptEmulation/service-builder/README.md

 Now imagine that `createEngine` and `createWheels` end up needing additional dependencies.
 Before long, in order to use `createCar`, the developer will need to first create the rubber, the metal, the wood panelling and then tighten every screw.

-`service-builder` can create a factory for building cars.
+`@shutterstock/mold` can create a factory for building cars.

 ```
-import builder from 'service-builder';
+import builder from '@shutterstock/mold';

 const carBlueprint = builder({
   car(engine, wheels): createCar,